GeneralGarfield/PythonSCGG/README.md

 The scripts in this GitHub wont cause any damage.
 Meaning it wont do any harm to your computer they are simple scripts.

 1. Useless Button.py
-2. Random number generator [Not working, will work tomorrow.
-Maybe]
+2. Fully working Random Number Generator
 3. "SUPRISE" [This button now does something it will show you an image when clicked.
 Will keep the original Useless Button.]
 4.